 It was not only at these tables that my mother was game, she was game at life, willing to try everything and succeeding at most everything she tried.
 She was a talented artist, an inspiring teacher, a good cook and baker, could knit and sew, and was an outspoken political activist, lecturer and undeterred writer of letters-to-the-editor.
 She also once wrote a musical theatre parody.

 Yet as accomplished as she was, Jessie was not vain.
 She cared little for fashion, and although she colored her hair when it began turning grey, she wore little make-up.
 But during her last hospitalization she surprised me.

 She was critically ill when she asked if I would have the hospital hairdresser come to her bedside to color her grey roots.
-I said I would, but it wasn’t to be.
+Of course I said I would, but it wasn’t to be.
 My mother died a few days later, just short of her 80th birthday.